 Capturing East-West traffic

 There are two ways to capture network and application traffic in virtualized and cloud environments.
-They are 1) forwarding traffic from the VM using a packet broker and a dedicated capture appliance and 2) deploying Accedian’s agentless SkyLIGHT PVX network and application performance management (NPM/APM) solution.
+They are 1) forwarding traffic from the VM using a packet broker and a dedicated capture appliance and 2) deploying Accedian’s agentless Skylight network and application performance management (NAPM) solution.